usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 .. warning:: If you are going to use the migration feature for RHEL or CentOS, then it is highly recommended to register the major version repositories.

-In order to add an operation system in your UForge AppCenter you must:
+In order to add an operating system in your UForge AppCenter you must:

 	1. Connect to one of your UForge platform instances
 	2. Create the OS in the organization.